 However, it's not just content that's important.
 Having customer representatives that speak local languages not only prevents misunderstandings, but can actually make the customer feel more loyal to the brand.
 In fact, 73% of consumers say friendly customer service reps can make them fall in love with a brand.

 As mentioned before, people in different countries place different values and priorities on different products.

 It's extremely important to learn your customers in different countries and appropriate your products accordingly.
 A recent survey conducted by Pitney Bowes, found that while most consumers prefer to buy apparel in person, Chinese consumers are more likely to purchase clothing online.

-Another informative insight: online retail sales are highest in the U.K, China, Finland, Norway, South Korea, and Denmark; and are estimated to lead sales into 2018.
+Another informative insight: online retail sales are highest in the U.K, China, Finland, Norway, South Korea, and Denmark; and are estimated to lead sales.